- Get Informed Get Informed

 Caregivers must register with the state and pay registration fees which range from $240 to $2400 and include a $31 background check fee.
 Caregivers must also obtain a food establishment license prior to preparing goods containing marijuana for consumption by patients.

-A visiting medical cannabis patient with an equivalent ID issued by another state is protected by Maine's medical cannabis laws provided the patient has a valid medical cannabis card issued by their home jurisdiction and a valid drivers licence or other form of photo ID from the same jurisdiction.
+A visiting medical cannabis patient with an equivalent ID issued by another state is protected by Maine's medical cannabis laws provided the patient has a valid medical cannabis card issued by their home jurisdiction and a valid drivers license or other form of photo ID from the same jurisdiction.
 If your medical ID and photo ID are from different jurisdictions, you will not be allowed to shop at Maine's medical cannabis retail locations or caregiver storefronts.
 There are however a few retail locations open to all adults over 21.

 Any adult over the age of 21 may grow up to six mature plants in a secure location, either indoors or in a fenced area.
 A household with 2 adults can have up to 12 mature plants at a time.
 While the law has specific limitations on mature plants, no restrictions exist on clones or immature plants.
 The law defines "mature plants" as a plant that is flowering, meaning a plant at any stage before flowering is considered immature in the eyes of the law.